The practise of using ‘glyphosate’ is not used

-Thank you to those who have taken the time to message and email us regarding the article that broke in the USA regarding the findings of high levels of Glyphosphate.
-The activated chemical ingredient found in Roundup and over 700 other garden and agricultural products, found in Oats and associated oat products in the USA.
+Thank you to those who have taken the time to message and email us regarding the article that broke in the USA regarding the findings of high levels of Glyphosate in oats.
+Glyphosate is the activated chemical ingredient found in Roundup and over 700 other garden and agricultural products, found in Oats and associated oat products in the USA.

-Glyphosphate has been used for over 50 years now to assist with weed prevention.
-I’m sure many of you have used or maybe still using a herbicide or some sort to assist you to control weeds around your home.
-Well, effectively that is why farmers predominately use herbicides to control weeds at a commercial level.
+Glyphosate has been used for over 50 years now to assist with weed prevention.
+I’m sure many of you have used or maybe are still using a herbicide of some sort to assist you to control weeds around your home.
+Effectively that is why farmers predominately use herbicides to control weeds at a commercial level.

-More recently we have been made aware that farming practices had turned to use Roundup to spray crops, namely wheat.
-They spray close to harvest to ensure that the plants were all dead at harvest time.
+More recently we have been made aware that farming practices had turned to use Roundup to dry crops, more commonly used in wheat production.
+They spray close to harvest to ensure that the plants are all dead at harvest time.
 Of course, Organic farming does not use any Glyphosate-based products.